Megospc/ALife/README.md

 **English 🇺🇸 | [Русский](README-RU.md) 🇷🇺**

-Artifical life: simulation of evolution.
+Artificial life: simulation of evolution.

 Idea is taken from the project "The Battle Of Clans" by [Simulife Hub](https://youtube.com/@wallcraft-video).